-Planning a personal skiing or snowboarding trip is a daunting task, not to mention if you’re going out with your family for a winter vacation, especially when you’ve got kids in the group.
+Planning personal skiing or snowboarding trip is a daunting task, not to mention if you’re going out with your family for a winter vacation, especially when you’ve got kids in the group.

 As a snowboarding instructor, I don’t have a kid yet 🙂 But I often take my family members (my mother, sisters, nephews) out for a vacation during the winter snow season.

 1. Where to Go?

-Always try to pick a ski or snowboarding resort that is family-friendly, here are some factors to determine whether a ski resort is family friendly or not.
+Always try to pick a ski or snowboarding resort that is family-friendly, here are some factors to determine whether a ski resort is family-friendly or not.

 Pick one with kids ski school or nursery services.

 I get that you may be a very good skier or snowboarder and you can teach them by yourselves, but then honestly you are going for a ski “HOLIDAY”!!

 Once my friend booked a place with kids school only in Japanese and at the end of the day he paid the school fees, and yet he had to spend his whole week in the mountain on a magic carpet with his 4 years old boy.

-Pick a Hotel with lots of facilities (preferable with day care services).
+Pick a Hotel with lots of facilities (preferable with daycare services).

-In my experience, over 95% of the kids love skiing or snowboarding, but what if your kids fall into that 5% who are just not that enjoying this amazing sports?
-Or simply encounter a bad weather day so all of you got stuck in the hotel?
+In my experience, over 95% of the kids love skiing or snowboarding, but what if your kids fall into that 5% who are just not that enjoying these amazing sports?

 A resort with loads to play would solve your problem.
-Once I was teaching in Rusutsu Resort in Hokkaido, I had several students who didn’t like snowboarding that much when they were really young.
+Once I was teaching at Rusutsu Resort in Hokkaido, I had several students who didn’t like snowboarding that much when they were really young.

-There are some ski resorts offering free ski lift tickets for children under age 12 or they offer more discount for the elderly.
+There are some ski resorts offering free ski lift tickets for children under age 12 or they offer more discounts for the elderly.
 Think about how much you can save when there is no need to pay for their lift tickets!

-Try to pick a hotel or serviced apartment with built-in kitchen or find a hotel that provides free sneaks and food.
+Try to pick a hotel or serviced apartment with a built-in kitchen or find a hotel that provides free sneaks and food.

 Trust me, kids who finish taking ski lessons are just like a black hole.
 I found that most of the time kids get hungry all the time and they need to eat a lot.

-In order to help you save some dining expense, I’d suggest you book a room/service apartment with a kitchen so you can cook for your family.
+In order to help you save some dining expenses, I’d suggest you book a room/service apartment with a kitchen so you can cook for your family.